Bagging Peter Beagle

 But by now we're all so drunk we just soddenly debate what to do, and DO nothing.
 Sit him on a sofa.
 Hours later, he hasn't stirred.
 Coma?
 Dead?
 Feels cold.
 I assume he's dead and we murdered him!
 Feel guilty and scared.

-Someone put him in a huge brown coarse-woven hairy bag.
-I put him in the fireplace, prepare to light a fire and burn him!
+Someone puts him in a huge brown coarse-woven hairy bag.
+I stuff the bag in the fireplace, prepare to light a fire and burn him!
 Still not thinking clearly.
-Sure he's dead, sure we killed him somehow, and just want the evidence to vanish...
+Convinced he's dead, sure we killed him somehow, and just want the evidence to vanish...

 Then I wake--convinced I killed Peter Beagle.
-Feel guilty for half an hour--SURE it was real.
-Keep reminding myself I haven't even seen him for years.
-Why so guilty?
+Strangely, for half an hour I STILL feel guilty--emotionally convinced it was real.
+Keep reminding myself I wouldn't and didn't hurt him, haven't even seen him for years.
+Why such guilt?

 NOTES IN THE MORNING

 I read Passing Strange by Ellen Klages, set in the lesbian underworld of San Francisco in 1940.
-A painter and singer fall in love, but Haskel's drunken ex-husband suddenly reappears after four years--attacks her in the street.
-Her girlfriend defends her.
+A painter and singer fall in love, but Haskel's drunken ex-husband suddenly reappears after four years and attacks her in the street!
+Her girlfriend defends her, hits him back.
 The drunk falls, a cab runs him over, he dies.
 The lovers, in a guilty panic, flee...

 Now wait a minute.
 I dreamed this--

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books